 We should acknowledge that the first step you might take in sharing something might be in a confidential space.
-Many companies offer an Employee Assistance Programme (EAP) which offers a free at point of access Counselling and Psychotherapy service for a fixed number of sessions.
-If they don’t there are also a number of free and low-cost services offered by mental health charities like Mind or The Samaritans as well or other private options that might be covered by your companies Private Health Insurance scheme.
+Many companies offer an Employee Assistance Programme (EAP) which offers a free Counselling and Psychotherapy service for a fixed number of sessions.
+If yours don’t, there are also a number of free and low-cost services offered by mental health charities like Mind or The Samaritans or other private options that might be covered by your companies private health insurance scheme.

 It is true that ‘an individual can have a serious mental health problem but – with the right support – can still be thriving at work’ (Stevenson and Farmer 2017).

 The chances are that you or someone close to you will experience a mental health issue even if you personally do not.
-The mental health charity Mind estimates about 1 in 4 will experience a mental health issue each year.
-Even if you don’t have a mental health issue, the knock-on effect of untreated mental illness can be profound if it occurs in your family system.
+The mental health charity Mind estimates about 1 in 4 of us do each year.
+And the knock-on effect of untreated mental illness can be profound if it occurs in your close network.
 To be a trusted leader in the work environment, a skilful, empathetic, passionate about people person, one must have an understanding of how mental health affects us all.
 Being able to spot the signs and signpost colleagues towards help are useful skills to have in your toolkit.

 - What’s all the fuss about?

-Stress in the workplace, especially in such competitive environments plays a huge role.
+Stress in the workplace, especially in such competitive environments, plays a huge role.
 Poor mental health is now the number one cause of long-term sickness absence (four weeks or longer) across the UK workforce, while stress is the third top cause (CIPD 2018).
-Whilst these are interesting statistics, the fuss is about striving for a happier working culture and finding ways to give people who are struggling, sometimes just the opportunity to survive what they’re going through.
-We argue in favour of a moral obligation for us all to increase our vigilance of our fellow colleagues.
+Whilst these are shocking statistics, the fuss is about striving for a happier working culture and finding ways to give people who are struggling the opportunity to survive what they’re going through.
+We all have a moral obligation to increase our vigilance of fellow colleagues.